asantos00/website/content/blog/mistakes-react-redux/mistakes-react-redux.md

 ```

 Sounds familiar?
-If it is in one place, that's not bad.
+If it is in one place, that's not so bad (a litte bit though).
 But what if this spreads all around your application?
 What if the user store changes its structure?
+Will you come back and change it everywhere it is used?

 ## Lesson 4 - Depend on abstractions

-This is the **d** from [SOLID](https://www.engineerspock.com/2017/06/08/introduction-to-solid-principles/).
-In the end, and applied to this specific context, it means that you **shouldn't depend on concretions, but on abstractions**.
+This is the **d** from [SOLID](https://www.engineerspock.com/2017/06/08/introduction-to-solid-principles/) that pplied to this specific context, means that you **shouldn't depend on concretions, but on abstractions**.

 What does that mean?
 What if you used a **selector** to get the user's first name?
 Something like this: